ShahriarRezghi/serio/USAGE.md

 Serio::streamDeserialize(&stream, A, B);
 ```

 In the previous examples we serialize and deserialize ints.
-Now we'll pay attention to the other data types
+Now we'll pay attention to the other data types.
+We'll use ```serialize``` and ```deserialize``` functions from now on but the same logic applies to the other APIs.

 # STL Data Types
 Supported STL types are [C++ containers](http://www.cplusplus.com/reference/stl/), std::string, std::complex, std::pair, std::tuple, std::chrono::time_point, std::bitset, std::shared_ptr, std::unique_ptr, std::optional(C++17), std::variant(C++17).
 Here is an example: